English 223, Sections 1&2: Survey of British Literature, 1789-present

 Since this course is the third part of a historical survey, we will pay attention to the historical context as we read each of these authors, and we will pay attention to the way British literature changed through these decades.
 We will become more familiar with the characteristics of the poetry and prose of each period, but we will also pay attention to what makes the work of each of these writers unique.

-As in most literature courses, this class has an important writing component, including the Canvas threaded discussions, the two required essays, and the final exam.
+As in most literature courses, this class has an important writing component, including the Canvas threaded discussions, the required essay, and the final exam.
 We will devote class time to developing your essay topics, and we will review the criteria I will use to evaluate your essays.
-You will discuss and clear your topics with me, and I will accept a revision of one of your essays.
+You will discuss and clear your essay topic with me, and I will accept a revision after we have had a conference about your essay.
 You can expect me to read your essays closely.

 1. Skill in critical reading, or the practice of identifying and interpreting the formal, rhetorical, and stylistic features of a text